GnrlSchnavy/DWGtoPNGconverter/README.md

 It finds a .dwg file.
 Applies the layers from the layers.txt.
 Removes (as far as it is possible all the text).
-Converts the file to a PDF into the Helperfiles directory Converts the file to a DXF into the Helperfiles directory Converts the PDF to PNG into the PNG directory
+Converts the file to a PDF into the Helperfiles and Coordinatefiles directory Converts the file to a DXF into the Helperfiles directory Converts the PDF to PNG into the PNG directory Converts PDF in Coordinatefiles directory to suitable PNG with outlines of the building.
 Repeat until all .dwg files are found and processed.